horar/strata-host-core/bootstrap-host-ota-readme.md

 * `-t, --root <directory>`
     * [CLI] Set the installation root directory.

-Note that as of QTIFW 4.0 controller scripts in `installscript.qs` are not executed in [CLI] mode
+Note that when using [CLI] mode, controller scripts in `installscript.qs` are not executed.